 So is an InterRail pass worth it?

 Does an InterRail pass save you money and time on rail travel in Europe?
 Well sort of – but it depends on what sort of trip you’re doing.
-If you’re travelling through countries where you don’t need to make reservations in advance then the convenience can’t be beaten – the pass makes it easy to be flexible and you can just travel where and when you fancy.
+If you’re under 28 then the cost savings make it worth investing in a pass.
+And if you’re travelling through countries where you don’t need to make reservations in advance then the convenience can’t be beaten – the pass makes it easy to be spontaneous and you can just travel where and when you fancy.

-But if you’ve already got your itinerary planned or are are travelling to countries where you have to make reservations for every journey, you might find it’s cheaper and easier to just book single tickets rather than getting a railpass.
-I’ll definitely look into using one for future train trips around Europe, especially when they’re on sale, but it’s worth taking time to do the maths.
+But if you’ve already got your itinerary planned or are travelling to countries where you have to make reservations for every journey, it might be cheaper and easier to just book single tickets rather than getting a railpass.
+The reservation system can be fiddly and time-consuming, and is hard to avoid if you’re using overnight or popular trains.
+I’ll definitely look into using an InterRail pass for future train trips around Europe though, but it’s worth doing the maths first.